anikets43/under-construction/README.md

-# Under Construction Page Template
+# Under Construction Page Template - Free To Use

 This repository contains a **reusable "Under Construction" page template** for Liveupx projects.
 This template can be used across multiple projects to inform visitors that a website is currently under development.